bdekraker/FSD-Stop-Detection-Dashcam-Video-Editor/README.md

 2. **Tesseract OCR**: Required for reading the speedometer in the dashcam footage.
 3. **FFmpeg**: Required for frame extraction, video processing, and merging.

+   This version expects a digital speedometer to be visible in the video, in order to properly detect when the vehicle is stopped or moving.

 ### Python Libraries

 The following Python libraries are required and can be installed using `pip`: